Tom-Hirschberger/MMM-EmbedURL/README.md

 * The third object
   * Is visible at all profiles
   * Defines a image icon
-  * Adds two dummy elements
+  * Adds two dummy elements but not uses the default "iframe" element to embed but "webview" instead
   * All elements get the css classes "dummy3" and "myDummy" added

 If you think about the dummy URLs look a little bit like URLs of Grafana panels you are right.
 I use the module to show my Grafana charts.
 Examples of howto setup InfluxDB and Grafana are included in the [doc](doc) directory!